catpea/poetry/README.md

 as only very few wishes come true.

 Universe has already established its rule and order,<br>
-we are latecomers to the symphony orchestra.
+we are latecomers to the Symphony Orchestra.

 Instead, seek your superpowers in what you already own,<br>
 in the things that have already sprung.